 Managing performance on a hybrid team means shifting your focus from time spent at a desk to the actual results being delivered.
 When your team is split between the office and home, you can’t rely on physical presence as a measure of productivity.
 Instead, you need a fair and transparent system that empowers everyone to do their best work, no matter where they are.
 This approach builds trust and ensures that promotions and recognition are based on contribution, not location.
 A well-managed performance system shows your team that you value their impact, which is critical for keeping everyone engaged and aligned toward the same mission.

-Set Clear Goals and Track Progress
+Set Clear Goals You Can Actually Track

 When your team isn't all in one place, clear goals are your north star.
 Everyone needs to know exactly what they're working toward and how their individual tasks contribute to the bigger picture.
 A centralized system for task management is key; it helps align work with organizational objectives and keeps projects moving forward.
 Use a shared project management tool to assign tasks, set deadlines, and track progress transparently.
 This clarity reduces confusion and empowers your team to manage their own workloads effectively, which is a cornerstone of successful hybrid work software.
 Regular check-ins, whether daily or weekly, also help keep everyone aligned and provide a space to address roadblocks.

-Give Balanced, Consistent Feedback
+How to Give Fair and Consistent Feedback

 Annual performance reviews are no longer enough.
 Consistent, balanced feedback is essential for helping your team members grow and stay engaged.
 Make it a two-way conversation by regularly asking your team about their workload, challenges, and what support they need.
 This creates an environment of open communication where issues can be addressed before they become major problems.
 Schedule regular one-on-one meetings with each person on your team, and be sure to give both remote and in-office employees equal attention to avoid any perception of favoritism.
 The goal is to create a continuous feedback loop that feels supportive, not critical.